 This is a pretty self-explanatory process.
 This is the act of taking a contract template and modifying it to meet your current needs.
 Without CLM software, this can be a time-consuming process as you manually enter information and change the template.
 With CLM software, this process becomes a breeze.
 Automated workflows make it so that fields of the template can auto-populate based on certain conditions.
 This makes it so you don't have to enter as much information and can save time on the contract creation process.

 Measure twice, cut once.
 This is an important rule for businesses to live by.
 That's why the contract review step is highly important.
 Without using CLM software, contracts can get lost and the review can get delayed if reviewers aren't organized and on top of their game.
-By using CLM software, you can have workflows set up that automatically notify people when a contract needs to be reviewed so the process can flow smoothly.
+By using CLM software, you can have workflows set up that automatically notify people when a contract needs to be reviewed so the contract process flow smoothly.

 The world is constantly on the move, and you should be doing your best to keep up with it.
 Contract execution should be quick and mobile.
 By using CLM software, you can set up workflows that make it easy to execute a contract.
 E-signature integration makes it so that contracts don't have to be printed out or faxed.
 They can just be sent over email, signed, and returned to your company within minutes - saving everyone time and money.

 Contract life cycle management doesn't end with both parties adding their signature to the contract.
 You need to review and manage the performance of the contract throughout its execution.
-This includes checking performance, evaluating how its performing against expectations, reviewing spending, and more.
+This includes checking performance, evaluating how it is performing against expectations, reviewing spending, and more.
 You also need to be watching the contract's performance so you can manage compliance.
 CLM software makes it easy to check on the progress of a contract.
 It will automatically gather all of the relevant data and compile it into reports that allow you to visualize the performance of your contracts.